Isolating an issue by using another user account

 This process involves creating a new user account, logging in to it, and testing for the issue.

 - Create a new standard or admin user account in Users & Groups preferences.
-See this video, or this article for instructions for OS X Lion.
-See this article for instructions for OS X Mountain Lion.

 - Optional: If you have any specific files you wish to test with, copy (don't move) those items to the /Users/Shared folder in the Finder.